How To Get Orton-Gillingham “OG” Certified

 The leading organization dedicated to the study and treatment of dyslexia. - CERI: The Center for Effective Reading Instruction:

-A subsidiary of the IDA that offers certificates and certifications to qualified individuals. - KPEERI: Knowledge and Practice Examination for Effective Reading Instruction
+A subsidiary of the IDA.
+This is the accrediting body that offers three levels of certifications to qualified individuals. - KPEERI: Knowledge and Practice Examination for Effective Reading Instruction

 The exam that measures a candidate’s knowledge of the principles and practices of Structured Literacy.
 This exam must be passed in order to earn certification. - C-SLCT: Structured Literacy Classroom Teacher Knowledge Certificate

-The official “OG certification” given to those who have completed a supervised practicum with a minimum of 90 hours with one student. - C-SLDS: Structured Literacy Dyslexia Specialist
+This certification is given to those who have completed a supervised practicum with a minimum of 90 hours with one student and passed the KPEERI exam. - C-SLDS: Structured Literacy Dyslexia Specialist

-The official “OG certification” given to those who have completed a supervised practicum with a minimum of 135 hours and have worked with three heterogeneous students.
+This certification is given to those who have completed a supervised practicum with a minimum of 135 hours and have worked with three heterogeneous students and passed the KPEERI exam.
 This is the highest certification CERI offers.

-OG Certified means that an individual has completed extensive training, coursework, and a supervised practicum from an approved and IDA-accredited program.
-A passing score on the KPEERI test is also required.
+It is used instead to describe an individual who has completed extensive training and coursework, and often involves a supervised practicum from an approved and IDA-accredited program and a passing score on the KPEERI test.

 OG training introduces the concepts of the OG approach to participants.
 Training usually provides an overview of the approach and includes the basic knowledge to implement best practices with students.
 OG training would be the first step to certification.

 I currently hold the certification of C- SLDS, so I am a certified Structured Literacy Dyslexia Specialist.
-This means I am “OG certified.”
-I completed my coursework and practicum through the IDA AccreditedPLUS organization Lexercise.
+I completed my coursework and practicum through Lexercise (and loved it!).
+Keep reading to hear more about the options available.

 My Experience Getting Certified